elevateforhumanity/fix2/VERCEL_HARD_REFRESH_SETUP.md

 ### "Missing env vars" error

 Make sure you've added all three secrets to GitHub:
-- VERCEL_TOKEN
+- VERCELACESSTOKEN
 - VERCEL_PROJECT_ID
 - VERCEL_ORG_ID

 ### "Unauthorized" error

-Your VERCEL_TOKEN might be expired or invalid.
+Your VERCELACESSTOKEN might be expired or invalid.
 Create a new one.

 ### "Deployment failed" error